Wildlife Protection & Law Enforcement in 2023

 CLZ supports the Department of National Parks and Wildlife (DNPW) in their mandate to carry out foot patrols in the Lower Zambezi National Park and surrounding Game Management Areas.
-Support includes providing food rations, communications, First Aid kits, patrol equipment, transport, incentives and a 24/7 Control Centre to patrol teams who carry out difficult and dangerous patrols to protect the wildlife and natural resources of the area.
+Support includes providing food rations, communications, First Aid kits, patrol equipment, transport, incentives, and a 24/7 DNPW Operations Centre to patrol teams who carry out difficult and dangerous patrols to protect the wildlife and natural resources of the area.

-CLZ’s Village Scout unit was established in 2013 with funding from the US Fish and Wildlife Service and in partnership with DNPW.
-Employed under both CLZ and the local Community Resource Boards (CRB), the VS patrol teams carry out wildlife protection patrols in the park and GMA under the leadership of a DNPW Wildlife Police Officer.
-The unit also provides support to the communities in the Chiawa GMA by responding to human-wildlife-conflict reports to help farmers protect their crop fields especially over peak harvest season.
+CLZ’s first Community Scout unit was established in 2013 with funding from the U.S. Fish and Wildlife Service and in partnership with DNPW.
+CLZ and the local Community Resource Boards (CRB) now employee 43 Community Scouts who carry out wildlife protection patrols in the park and Game Management Areas under the leadership of a DNPW Wildlife Police Officer.
+These units also provide support to the communities by responding to human-wildlife-conflict reports to help farmers protect their crops.

-The Lower Zambezi canine unit is made up of four handlers and two dogs, and has been in training since May 2016.
-The unit will be moving between trafficking ‘hotspots’ in the area surrounding the park to strangle channels of movement of illegal wildlife products, as well as acting as a deterrent.
-The highly trained dogs are imprinted with the scent of ivory, pangolin scales, bush meat, firearms and ammunition, and along with their specially trained handlers, will be deployed to detect these products when vehicles, border posts, people and villages are searched.
+The DNPW and CLZ Dog Unit is made up of four handlers and four dogs.
+The unit moves between trafficking ‘hotspots’ in the area surrounding the park to halt channels of movement of illegal wildlife products and act as a deterrent.
+The highly trained dogs are imprinted with the scent of ivory, pangolin scales, rhino horn, bush meat, cat skins, firearms, and ammunition, and along with their specially trained handlers, are deployed to detect these products during searches.